 Anyone who is pregnant or planning a pregnancy can have Horizon carrier screening.
 Additionally, people who are thinking about donating eggs or sperm usually have carrier screening.
 Ask your doctor or genetic counselor if Horizon carrier screening is right for you.
 Please note this testing is not available to minors in some cases.
-Horizon carrier screening for X-linked disorders is limited to female patients.
+Horizon carrier screening for X-linked conditions is limited to female patients.

 When should I have Horizon carrier screening?

 Many couples consider having carrier screening before they become pregnant.
-If they are found to be at risk to have a child with a genetic disorder, they could choose to use in vitro fertilization, test the embryos for the disorder, and only transfer embryos predicted to be unaffected.
+If they are found to be at risk to have a child with a genetic condition, they could choose to undergo in vitro fertilization, test the embryos for the disorder, and only transfer embryos predicted to be unaffected.
 If a woman is already pregnant, she and her partner can have Horizon carrier screening at any time.
-Most couples are found to be at decreased risk to have a child with a serious genetic disorder.
+Most couples are found to be at decreased risk to have a child with a serious genetic condition.
 Couples who are at increased risk have the opportunity to learn about the condition and plan for next steps such as prenatal diagnostic testing.

 What are the benefits of having Horizon carrier screening?